pratamawijaya/BaseKotlinAndroid/README.md

 ## Extra
 - `./gradlew detekt` static analysis with detekt
-- `./gradlew ktlint` kotlin linter
+- `./gradlew testDebugUnitTestCoverage` for codeCoverage
 - `./gradlew check` for running all

 ## How to use